microagi/agit/README.md

 To start speaking the Git language without actually learning it, you'll need:

 - Python 3.11 or higher (A magical snake, with magical powers)
-- OpenAI API key (No less magical)
+- OpenAI Plus account and API key ChatGPT4 (No less magical)

 ### Then, continue to install from PyPI